Living Kidney Donors Are Important for Those in Kidney Failure

 Research has shown that having a living donor champion increases a person’s chances of finding a living donor.
 A living donor champion is someone who is willing to advocate for a patient on their behalf through activities like sharing stories and information about living donation via social media and other platforms.

 “Many people find it difficult to ask someone to be their donor.
 By utilizing resources like a living donor champion, finding a living donor can be easier.
-Regardless of how a patient finds a living donor, the most important thing is that they do,” Thomas said.
+Regardless of how a patient finds a living donor, the most important thing is that they do,” Dr. Thomas said.
 “The impact of this effort cannot be overstated.
 Living donor kidney transplant results in a patient receiving the best possible kidney and receiving it sooner than waiting for a deceased donor.”

 Kidney Transplant Care at University Health